Pathwise stochastic integrals for model free finance

+\textit{Stochastic integration under model uncertainty}.
 The first works which studied the option pricing problem under model uncertainty were \cite{Avellaneda1995} and \cite{Lyons1995}, both considering the case of volatility uncertainty.
 As described above, \cite{Lyons1995} is using F\"ollmer's pathwise It\^o integral.
-In \cite{Avellaneda1995} the problem is reduced to the classical setting by deriving a ``worst case'' model for the volatility.
+In \cite {Avellaneda1995} the problem is reduced to the classical setting by deriving a ``worst case'' model for the volatility.

-A powerful tool in financial mathematics under model uncertainty is Karandikar's pathwise construction of the It\^o integral~\cite{Karandikar1995,Bichteler1981}, which allows to construct the It\^o integral of a c\`adl\`ag integrand simultaneously under all semimartingale measures.
+A powerful tool in financial mathematics under model uncertainty is Karandikar's pathwise construction of the It\^o integral~\cite {Karandikar1995,Bichteler1981}, which allows to construct the It\^o integral of a c\`adl\`ag integrand simultaneously under all semimartingale measures.
 The crucial point that makes the construction useful is that the It\^o integral is a continuous operator under every semimartingale measure.
-While its pathwise definition would allow us to use the same construction also in a model free setting, it is not even clear what the output should signify in that case (for example the construction depends on a certain sequence of partitions and changing the sequence will change the output).
+While its pathwise definition would allow us to use the same construction also in a model free setting, it is not even clear what the output should signify in that case (e.g., the construction depends on a certain sequence of partitions and changing the sequence will change the output).
 Certainly it is not obvious whether the Karandikar integral is continuous in any topology once we dispose of semimartingale measures.
 A more general pathwise construction of the It\^o integral was given in \cite{Nutz2012}, but it suffers from the same drawbacks with respect to applications in model free finance.

 A general approach to stochastic analysis under model uncertainty was put forward in \cite{Denis2006}, and it is based on quasi sure analysis.
 This approach is extremely helpful when working under model uncertainty, but it also does not allow us to define stochastic integrals in a model free context.